onlyBibiesca/Port_Augustine/README.md

   * With this dialogue system, dialogues can be edited/changed depending on the type of trait that is randomized to the player.
 Each choice or interaction with an NPC will change the player's general stat or relationship status
   * Depending on the relationship status, it can vary from NPC to NPC on what type of interaction or reply to the player

-* Movement System *
+* Movement System
  * It is a simple 2D Top-Down movement with interaction using the new Unity Input System

 * Inventory System
   * Player has a backpack to carry around the game such as food, items, quest items, etc.
     * Consumption System
-    -Each consumables add or change the general stat of the player
+      * Each consumables add or change the general stat of the player

 * Time/Weekly System
   * Similar to Stardew Valley Time System, it used a 12-hour format and a week based game.